-U.S. stock index futures indicated a higher open on Friday, as markets looked to inflation data and industrial production figures for July.
+U.S. stock index futures indicated a lower open on Thursday as traders looked to a speech on inflation and policy from Janet Yellen.

 Get the best of CNBC in your inbox